+1. In this Act-

+"AML/CFT obligation" has the meaning specified in the Anti-money Laundering and Terrorist Financing Regulations;

+"Anti-money Laundering and Terrorist Financing Regulations" means the regulations made under section 168(1);

+"Anti-terrorist Financing Order" has the meaning specified in the Anti-money Laundering and Terrorist Financing Regulations;

+(Act 3/2013, s.
+2(b))

+"associated property" has the meaning specified in section 71;

+"cash" includes-

-- 1. In this Act- - "Anti-money Laundering and Terrorist Financing Regulations" means the regulations made under section 158(1); - "Anti-terrorist Financing Order" means the Anti-terrorism (Financial and Other Measures) (Overseas Territories) Order 2002, or such Order or other law as may replace that Order; - "associated property" has the meaning specified in section 71; - "cash" includes- - (a) notes and coins in any currency; - (b) postal orders; - (c) cheques of any kind, including travellers' cheques; - (d) bankers' drafts; - (e) bearer bonds and bearer shares; and - (f) any other monetary instrument that is prescribed as cash; - "Civil Recovery Authority" means the Attorney General; - "civil recovery investigation" means, subject to section 2(1), an investigation into- - (a) whether property is recoverable property or associated property; - (b) who holds the property; or - (c) the extent or whereabouts of the property; - "Commission" means the Financial Services Commission established under section 2 of the Financial Services Commission Act; - "company" means a body corporate, wherever incorporated, registered or formed, and includes a foundation; - "confiscation order" means an order made under section 14; - "country" includes a territory; - "Court" means the High Court;
+- (a) notes and coins in any currency;

+- (b) postal orders;

+- (c) cheques of any kind, including travellers' cheques;

+- (d) bankers' drafts;

+- (e) bearer bonds and bearer shares; and

+- (f) any other monetary instrument that is prescribed as cash;

+"Civil Recovery Authority" means the Attorney General;

+"civil recovery investigation" means, subject to section 2(1), an investigation into-

+- (a) whether property is recoverable property or associated property; - (b) who holds the property; or - (c) the extent or whereabouts of the property; - "Commission" means the Financial Services Commission established under section 2 of the Financial Services Commission Act;

+"company" means a body corporate, wherever incorporated, registered or formed, and includes a foundation;

+"conduct" includes omissions;

+"confiscation order" means an order made under section 14;

+"country" includes a territory;

+"Court" means the High Court;

-- "Criminal Code compensation order" means an order to pay compensation made under section 42 of the Criminal Code; - "criminal conduct" is conduct which constitutes an offence or would constitute an offence if it had occurred in Anguilla; - "criminal property" has the meaning specified in section 123; - "criminal recovery investigation" means an investigation into whether a person has benefited from his criminal conduct or the extent or whereabouts of his benefit from his criminal conduct:
+"Criminal Code compensation order" means an order to pay compensation made under section 42 of the Criminal Code:

+"criminal conduct" is conduct which constitutes an offence or would constitute an offence if it had occurred in Anguilla;

+"criminal property" has the meaning specified in section 123;

+"criminal recovery investigation" means an investigation into whether a person has benefited from his criminal conduct or the extent or whereabouts of his benefit from his criminal conduct: